kostromin59/funpay/README.md

 Go library for [Funpay](https://funpay.com/).

 > [!important]
 > This library is currently developing!
+But may used to handle user and lots.

 ## Installation